How to ask for more work without sounding desperate

 Don’t lead with “I’m bored.”
 Boredom is your problem, not theirs.
 Lead with capacity.

 Don’t ask a skip-level.
 Don’t route around your manager for scope.
-That’s a relationship-damaging move even when it’s well-intentioned.
+That’s a relationship-damaging move even when well-intentioned.

 The harder version: you’re genuinely under-utilized